White Paper: Combining pyranometer and satellite irradiance data for utility-scale solar parks

 This high accuracy enables the calculation of bankable KPIs and the quick detection of production deviations for a more profitable operation.

 In the study, 3E’s state-of-the-art satellite derived irradiation data is constantly compared to the data of well-maintained public weather stations leading to constant improvement of the used irradiance derivation algorithms.
 As the results of the analysis show, the on-site data and satellite derived data are highly complementary and should be used together to obtain redundancy and cross checks for accurate data.

-You can request the full white paper below.
+You can request the full white paper though our contact form.